 Fee-based business lines.
-We began offering trust and estate administration services in 1998; employee benefits brokerage and consulting in 2000; property & casualty ("P&C") insurance brokerage and investment banking services in 2001; and high-end life insurance, wealth transfer planning and investment management services in 2003.
+We began offering trust and estate administration services in 1998; employee benefits brokerage and consulting in 2000; P&C insurance brokerage and investment banking services in 2001; and high-end life insurance, wealth transfer planning and investment management services in 2003.
+The 2007 addition of Wagner to CoBiz's investment management offerings increased our reach in the Colorado market.
+The 2008 acquisition of the assets and employees of BDA expanded the P&C business in the Arizona market.
 We believe offering such complementary products allows us to both broaden our relationships with existing customers and attract new customers to our core business.
 In addition, we believe the fees generated by these services will increase our noninterest income and decrease our dependency on net interest income.
-In 2005, we expanded our P&C line in Arizona through the addition of an experienced producer familiar with the market.
-Additionally, on January 2, 2008, the Company acquired the assets of Bernard, Dietrich & Associates, a well respected Phoenix-based P&C insurance broker, to continue the expansion of this business in the Arizona market.
-BDA will become CoBiz Insurance, Arizona, an operating division of CoBiz Insurance Inc. and the operating results of BDA will be included within the Insurance segment beginning in the first quarter of 2008.
-The addition of Wagner to CoBiz's investment management offerings will expand our reach in the Colorado market and we are also exploring the expansion of our investment management presence in Arizona.

 Establish strong brand awareness.
-In late 2005, we began work to clarify and strengthen the CoBiz brand, focusing on the relationship between each of our business lines, our unique breadth of services and our exceptional reputation in the markets we serve.
-The project analysis, which was completed in 2006, included extensive customer and market research to help develop a cohesive and comprehensive approach to our internal and external communications efforts while leveraging the power of each subsidiary as part of the larger company.
+In 2007, we completed a project to clarify and strengthen the CoBiz brand, by focusing on the relationship between each of our business lines, our unique breadth of services and our exceptional reputation in the markets we serve.
+The project analysis included extensive customer and market research to help develop a cohesive and comprehensive approach to our internal and external communications efforts while leveraging the power of each subsidiary as part of the larger company.
 The branding initiative was executed across all our companies throughout 2007.
-We are very pleased with the results that have refined the brand platform and unified the look and feel of the CoBiz identity across the Company.
+The initiative has refined the brand platform and unified the look and feel of the CoBiz identity across the Company.